 Trying different people for a job wouldn’t be bad if employing the wrong people wasn’t costly.
 Of course, it’s not just in terms of money that a bad hire can affect the company.
 There are other things you should consider as well, including the negative effects a bad hire can have on team spirit and workload.

-To sharpen your hiring practices make sure that you read our recruiting tips as they’ll help you recruit top talent every time.
 Also, to ensure that you’ll make the right hiring decision every time we’ve put together a helpful guide that will help you steer off bad hiring decisions.
 Make sure that you let me know if you have any further questions in the comment section below.

 1. Write a New Job Description Every Time